treepeck/judo/README.md

 ./judo.sh start
 ```

-You might need to prefix this command with sudo if you haven’t configured<br/>
+You might need to prefix this command with sudo if you haven’t configured the system
-the system permissions for the Docker engine.
+permissions for the Docker engine.

 ## Display changes

-Changes to Go files and templates requires rebuilding `justchess` service, while<br/>
+Changes to Go files and templates requires rebuilding `justchess` service, while
 changes to scripts and css are displayed automatically.

 To restart the service, execute this command: